evecodes/KoiBotanicalGardens-Website/README.md

  Update 06 - Contact section base added, other sections more css added/changed.

  Update 07 - Refined the CSS in all sections.

+ Update 08 - Refined the CSS in all sections, made beginning to mobile version website.